 The IELTS Speaking exam has a frightening reputation.
 Thankfully, this is totally undeserved.
 If you prepare in advance, the IELTS speaking test can be an opportunity to get a high band score on your certificate.
 For some industries, this can make a big difference.
 In this post we will look at one of the problems people experience: running out of things to say.
-Read on to find out how to handle this situation and even turn a disaster into a victory.
+Read on to find out how to handle situations like this.

 IELTS Speaking: Part 1